firewerkz/recipes2app/_pages/bolognesesauce.md

 - Add sugar and vinegar
 - Add mince and brown
 - Add the rest and wash out any nearly empty sauce bottles or jars
-- Simmer for 1 hour plus, the loner the better
+- Simmer for 1 hour plus, the longer, the better